gerekper/ganjaking/wp-content/plugins/seedprod-coming-soon-pro/readme.txt

 You can build landing pages, coming soon pages, maintenance mode pages in the free version.
 In addition, in the Pro version, you can create 404 pages and login pages.

-= Will the SeedProd Page Builder work with my Theme =
+= Will the SeedProd Page Builder work with my Theme? =

 Coming soon pages, maintenance mode pages, and landing pages are standalone pages and are separate from your theme's design.
 If you use the SeedProd WordPress Website Builder to build your website then a theme is not needed.
-SeedProd has its own theme built-in theme which can be customized.
+SeedProd has its own built-in theme which can be customized.
 You can also use the Gutenberg, Elementor, Divi, Beaver Builder, Visual Composer, Thrive Architect, Brizy, or any other page builder on websites built with SeedProd.
 [More Info &raquo;](https://www.seedprod.com/features/seedprod-theme-builder-overview/)

 = Does it work with WooCommerce? =